micro-library/charter/README.md

 ### For normals

 0. Make your own account on [GitHub](https://github.com/signup)
-0. Create new issue at [issues](https://github.com/micro-library/charter/issues)
+0. Create a new issue at [issues](https://github.com/micro-library/charter/issues)
 0. Have a discussion with others

 ### For techies

 0. Fork this repo
-0. Edit or add the file under `src/markdown`
+0. Edit the file under `src/markdown`
+0. Send a pull request

+## Contribute for translation

+0. Fork this repo
+0. Add a document in your language under `src/markdown`
+0. Add a translation file (json) under `src/locale`
 0. Send a pull request